Investigating Agency of LLMs in Human-AI Collaboration Tasks: Insights into Agency in Conversations

-\xhdr{Lower Agency is associated with less satisfaction} We collect annotations on the designs that one is most/least satisfied with, in our post-study questionnaire.
-We find that designers who are dissatisfied with a particular design component have less Agency over it.
+\xhdr{Lower Agency is associated with less satisfaction} We find that designers who are dissatisfied with a particular design component have less Agency over it.
 When a designer is dissatisfied, their Agency is 62.1\% more likely to be low than to be high (42.7\% vs. 26.3\%; $p < 0.05$).
 This may be because individuals with less Agency are less likely to achieve their intention, motivation, and goals, resulting in lower levels of satisfaction.